Skip to main content

 The MUST Haves

 You don’t need to know code to use a rich text editor.
-This important tool decreases the complexity involved in writing and formatting content, while also streamlining the use of images.
+This important tool decreases the complexity involved in writing and formatting content.
+It also streamlines the use of images.

-Reduce the headache involved in managing images with features like automatic scaling and focal point support for fast and fuss-free editing.
+Reduce the headache involved in managing images with features like automatic scaling and focal point for fast and smooth editing.

 Balance flexibility and control thanks to a “what you see is what you get” interface that allows instant landing page editing.